-Grace College and Bethel College School of Nursing are in the midst of bringing the traditional Bachelor of Science in Nursing (BSN) program to the Grace campus.
+Grace College and the School of Nursing at Bethel College are working together to seek ACEN approval to offer the traditional Bachelor of Science in Nursing (B.S.N.) program to the Grace campus.

 To learn more, see Bethel's program details.

 This course explores basic research concepts and processes as a basis for nursing practice and quality improvement.
 Students will critically analyze research to direct evidence-based practice and will promote the dissemination of nursing knowledge to enhance patient/family centered care.

 This course emphasizes community-based and population-focused approaches to health promotion.
 Concepts and theories of contemporary health nursing are applied in a variety of community settings.